bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ```

 - Simple rules describe a single node in the build dependency graph.
 More general rules can be written to describe many different parts of the dependency graph.
-- `Makefiles` also support a number of other programming constructs like variables, functions, pattern matching, and shell globbing, but it is useful to remember that these constructs only exist to help you write better rules.
+- Makefiles also support a number of other programming constructs like variables, functions, pattern matching, and shell globbing, but it is useful to remember that these constructs only exist to help you write better rules.
 - To run make, you specify the target (or targets) you would like make to build, and make will consult the rules in your `Makefile` to determine which recipes to run.
 - References:
   - Make documentation — [Chapter 2: An Introduction to Makefiles](https://www.gnu.org/software/make/manual/make.html#Introduction)

 ## Simple Make Syntax

-### 📜 Simple Rules:
+### 📜 Simple Rules

 - A simple rule specifies a file to build as its target and has one or many files as prerequisites.